hpcc-systems/HPCC-Platform/testing/regress/README.rst

         "timeout":"600",                                - Default test case timeout in sec.
 Can be override by command line parameter or //timeout tag in ECL file
         "maxAttemptCount":"3"                           - Max retry count to reset timeout if a testcase in any early stage (compiled, blocked) of execution pipeline.

-Optionally the config file can contain section for default values of stored parameters like this:
+Optionally the config file can contain a section of default values for stored parameters like this:

     "Params":[
                 "querya.ecl:param1=value1,param2=value2",